-No. of classes
+No. of classes Rank and no. of clerical staff entitled

-1 - 3
+1 - 3 Nil

-Nil

-4 - 11

-1 Clerical Assistant
+4 - 11 1 Clerical Assistant

-12 - 23

-1 Assistant Clerical Officer
+12 - 23 1 Assistant Clerical Officer

-1 Assistant Clerical Officer + 1 Clerical Assistant
+24 or more 1 Assistant Clerical Officer + 1 Clerical Assistant

 In bi-sessional schools with 25 classes or more, each session will be considered as a separate school in the calculation of the clerical staff establishment.